aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
 * If a site doesn't work, try turning off uBlock and refreshing.
 Also try reinstalling the extension.
-* Make sure the site is checked under Options (on macOS sometimes the sites are unselected).
+* Make sure the (new) site is checked under Options (on macOS sometimes the sites are unselected).
 * Make sure you're running the last version of Bypass Paywalls Clean.
 * If none of these work, you can submit an issue [here](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/issues).